sirixdb/sirix/README.md

-* it provides a diff-algorithm to import differences between two XML-documents (I've also imported a small set of sorted wikipedia articles by their revision-timestamps and a predefined time interval which decides when to store a new revision)
+* it provides a diff-algorithm to import differences between two XML-documents (I've also imported a small set of sorted wikipedia articles by their revision-timestamps and a predefined time interval which is used to decide when to store a new revision)
-* an ID-based diff-algorithm which detects differences between the revisions/versions of a single resource (for instance used for interactive visualizations thereof)
+* an ID-based diff-algorithm which detects differences between two revisions/versions of a single resource (for instance used for interactive visualizations thereof)
 * several well known versioning strategies which might adapt themselves in the future according to different workloads